JometheusPondo/RocketCars/README.md

 | **Textures** | [FreePBR](https://freepbr.com/) & [Free3DTextures](https://free-3dtextureshd.com) | Free for use |
 | **Game Countdown 62** | [Pixabay](https://pixabay.com/) | Pixabay License |
 | **Font Electrolize** | [Google Fonts](https://fonts.google.com/specimen/Electrolize) | Open Font License (OFL) |

-> [!WARNING]
-> If you intend to use this project for a commercial product, you must replace the third-party assets or acquire your own licenses for them.